tonybaloney/tonybaloney.github.io/blog/python-gets-a-jit.md

 DISPATCH();
 ```

-The instructions for this bytecode are first compiled by the C compiled into a little shared library and then stored as machine code.
+The instructions for this bytecode are first compiled by the C compiler into a little shared library and then stored as machine code.
 Because there are some variables normally determined at runtime, like `oparg`, the C code is compiled with those parameters left as `0`.
 There is then a list of the 0 values that need to be filled in, called holes.
 For `LOAD_CONST`, there are 2 holes to be filled , the oparg and the next instruction:

 ```c
 static const Hole _LOAD_CONST_code_holes[3] = {